-This annual report provides an update from the Senior Information Risk Owner (SIRO) in respect of activity and performance related to information governance.
+This annual report provides an update from the Senior Information Risk Owner (SIRO) in respect of activity and performance related to information governance against a backdrop of a global pandemic.
 It provides assurances that information risks are being effectively managed; what is going well; and where improvements are required.
 The report outlines new and emerging information governance considerations and the projects and tasks the organisation has in place to minimise risk and improve performance.
 West Midlands Fire Service continues to be committed to effective information governance, with robust arrangements in place to ensure the organisation complies with legislation and adopts best practice.
 Governance arrangements are closely monitored to ensure systems, policies and procedures are fit for purpose; and that all employees and elected members understand the importance of information governance and security so that good practice is everyone's business and embedded as part of the West Midlands Fire Service culture.
+The most recent audit undertaken gave an outcome of 'substantial assurance' for data protection disclosure arrangements.
 Cyber risks present a real and increasing challenge to all organisations with a summary included to list action already undertaken and further activity planned to maintain and strengthen defences and enhance corporate resilience.
 Performance in relation to information requests processed under for example Freedom of Information and Data Protection legislation is summarised in the report.